h0tp-ftw/anki-addon-vscode-setup/README.md

 # Quick Start

 These commands are designed for installation of the [Ankimon (experimental)](https://github.com/h0tp-ftw/ankimon) add-on.
-Please follow the steps below in the "How to set up step-by-step" section for other add-ons.
+Please follow the steps below in the "Manual Setup" section for other add-ons.

 ## macOS/Linux (Bash)